dividebysandwich/rusty-pipes/readme.md

 * MIDI mappings are saved to disk for each organ (by name)
 * MIDI file playback
 * MIDI and Audio recording of performances
+* MIDI-learning for control of stops, saved to file for each organ
 * Graphical and text mode (TUI) user interface

 ## Missing features / Limitations / Known Issues